How to Tell a Real Sapphire from a Synthetic or Fake One.

 Is your sapphire real, synthetic, or imitation?

 - Real sapphires (corundum) are mined from the earth.
+Let’s take a look at a real sapphire with its GIA authentification documents.

 - Synthetic sapphires are man-made in a laboratory and are the same as real ones, chemically, structurally, and optically.
 They are not fake.
 They are lower-priced than real sapphires, and they are considered by many to be the “ethical’ and “sustainable” choice.